 2. To Enter

 To register for the 48 Hour Film Project in the United States, follow the instructions found on www.48hourfilm.com.
 Registration is based on a first-come first-served basis and space is limited.
-Early bird registration fees are $140.
-Regular registration fees are $160.
-Late registration fees are $175.
-First Year Cities Only: If the 48HFP is coming to a city for the first time in 2015, the registration fee is $125.
-Early bird registration begins 8 weeks before a competition and closes 4 weeks before the competition.
-Regular registration begins 4 weeks before the competition and closes 2 weeks before the competition.
-Late registration begins 2 weeks before the competition.
+Early bird registration fees are $140 per team.
+Regular registration fees are $160 per team.
+Late registration fees are $175 per team.
+First Year Cities Only: If the 48HFP is coming to a city for the first time in 2016, the registration fee is $125 per team.
+Typically, Early Bird registration begins 8 weeks before a competition and closes 4 weeks before the competition.
+Typically, Regular registration begins 4 weeks before the competition and closes 2 weeks before the competition.
+Typically, Late registration begins 2 weeks before the competition.
 For fees and registration for International Projects, please check the city's webpage.

 3. Official Filmmaking Period